rakuten-ads/Rakuten-Reward-JS/UI.md

 In this UI, some informations are displayed:

-1. User's Name
+1. User's Name (if any)
 2. User's Current Rakuten Point
-3. User's Monthly Earned Point from Mission SDK
+3. User's Monthly Reward Point from Mission SDK

 ## User Consent